Palm Tree Paradise: Tradewinds | St. Pete Beach Hotels

 If just looking at the scenery isn’t enough, the resort offers several ways to take full advantage of the warm aquamarine waters with stand-up paddleboard and kayak rentals, and if you are feeling really adventurous wave runner and parasailing trips.
 For additional fees, you can even book a fishing or dive charter directly through the resort.

 If being adventurous isn’t your thing, you can check out a floating cabana and have yourself some “me” time anchored up away from the rest of the bustle.
-There’s even a 15,750-square-foot floating adventure park with slides, and trampolines.
+There’s even a 15,750-square-foot floating adventure park with slides and trampolines.
 All those things are available before you even venture far beyond the high-water mark.

-After the slide, we rode “Bucky” the rodeo shark where we got tossed off in grand fashion a couple times.
+After the slide, we rode “Bucky” the rodeo shark, where we got tossed off in grand fashion a couple of times.
 We followed that up with the Guy Harvey Wipeout surfing simulator.
 It became a competition to see who could stay on our boards the longest.
 I had to do it so many times that my hamstrings burned.
 It was time for a break.

 Fortunately, the resort had us covered with an assortment of outdoor bars that served frosty adult beverages.
 We sipped on some daiquiris while enjoying the shaded lounge areas and playing the strangely addictive ring-hook game.
 After some more cooling off in the misting fans, we were ready to continue our exploration, including touring the seven different pools that cater to whatever activities you are looking forward to — including an adults-only option.

-Of course, all that activity was a lot to take in for our son so we retreated back to one of the resort’s suites.
+Of course, all that activity was a lot to take in for our son, so we retreated back to one of the resort’s suites.
 The spacious rooms are all just steps away from the pool and, best of all, offer some nice cold air conditioning to cool off.
-We toured the Poolview Hibiscus Suites which were roomy with a view!
+We toured the Poolview Hibiscus Suites, which were roomy with a view!

 So the next time you get a little jaded about living in paradise and need a reminder why so many people come here for vacation, plan a trip to the TradeWinds Grand Resort.
 Because sometimes we forget how much fun our own backyard can be.